Abdelmadjid Tebboune: Presidency

 On 26 May 2022, during a state visit to Rome, Tebboune agreed to increase gas supply for Italy and Europe after the Russian invasion of Ukraine.
 On 18 July 2022, Tebboune signed an energy contract worth €4 billion for additional gas supply to Italy with Italian Prime Minister Mario Draghi in Algiers, making Algeria Italy's biggest gas supplier.
-In September 2022, Tebboune announced a further diversification of Algeria’s economy to increase non-hydrocarbon exports.
+In September 2022, Tebboune announced a further diversification of Algeria's economy to increase non-hydrocarbon exports.
 Tebboune stated that "the goal we set is to achieve exports from outside oil and gas at $7 billion for the current year".
-Algeria’s non-hydrocarbon exports reached US$5 billion in 2021.
+Algeria's non-hydrocarbon exports reached US$5 billion in 2021.

 On 18 December 2022, Tebboune met with French Minister of Interior Gerald Darmanin in Algiers.
 They discussed bilateral relations, migration, security, and ended the visa issue with France which had limited the number of visas issued to Algerians since September 2021.

+On 13 June 2023, Tebboune started a three-day visit to Russia.
+During a meeting with Russian President Vladimir Putin, they pledged to deepen the "strategic partnership" between Russia and Algeria.

+In 2024, he criticized Israel's Gaza war and accused Israel of committing genocide against Palestinians in Gaza.